ahmadibrahim/REST-DOC/filtre.md

 The filtering options are placed in the query-string only as an additional parameter: "filter".
 The criterion name is separated from its value by the string "::" and the filter criteria are separated from each other by the '|' character.

 The API specification must specify the attributes on which research can be conducted.
 The search criteria apply to the resource indicated by the URI.
-The naming of the parameters of the research is independent of the naming attributes of the considered resources.
+The naming of the parameters  is independent of the naming attributes of the considered resources.
 Thus, the following URI could help capture customers with an order of a higher amount € 1,000 and with only one item:

 Le filtrage correspond aux opérations de recherches sur les ressources